 Livia wrote the chapter on alimony for the Lexis Nexis Connecticut Divorce Handbook, and takes an active role in several family law publications.
 She has served as the senior topical editor for family law of the Connecticut Bar Journal since 2000.
 She has been an editor of the Bar Journal since 1985, and was editor in chief of the journal from 1994-1997.
 She also serves as an editor at large of The Family Advocate, published by the American Bar Association's Section of Family Law and has frequently presented at educational programs at both state and national levels.

 Many of the above positions and numerous positions not mentioned have involved extensive community service and service to the development of others in the legal profession.
-Livia is proud to mention that she has been appointed to the ABA President to the Advisory Committee on the ABA Commission on Youth at Risk, which organization is committed to the improvement of child welfare laws and programs on a national level.
+Livia is proud to mention that she has been appointed by the ABA President to the Advisory Committee to the ABA Commission on Youth at Risk, an organization committed to the improvement of child welfare laws and programs on a national level.

 American Bar Association - House of Delegates, CBA delegate; Family Law Section; Litigation Section